railwayapp/docs/src/docs/maturity/philosophy.md

 The goal of this section is to describe the processes, internal and external that companies have requested in our years of operation to help them build confidence to determine if Railway is a good fit for their company.
 Railway maintains a policy to be forthcoming and frank at all times.
 We would rather have a developer make the correct choice for their company than to adopt Railway and then come to regret that decision.

-If you have any additional questions or if you require any additional disclosure you can contact us to set up a call at [team@railway.app](mailto:team@railway.app).
+If you have any additional questions or if you require any additional disclosure you can contact us to set up a call at [team@railway.com](mailto:team@railway.com).

 ## Product Philosophy